 Here we are:

 When you walk in you know right away you are in the old west!
 The theming of the hall is fantastic and really sets the mood.
-The first thing you notice when entering the big, open Dining Hall are the huge wooden rafters running along the ceiling, and old style lantern chandeliers hanging down:
+The first thing you notice when entering the big, open Dining Hall is the huge wooden rafters running along the ceiling, and old-style lantern chandeliers hanging down.

 Look at how beautiful they are:

 You’ll notice the collection of animal heads above the stage.
 A Deer on the left:

 And a Buffalo on the right:

 Let’s look at some example views from the different Tier Levels of Seats.

 Here is a shot from our table with was a Tier 1 Seat: